macccorehenni/ten-stories/Main Story/College of the Unheard Chapter Two.md

 # The Parents

 Anna woke up right before Iris was supposed to be leaving for the Iron Blade.
 But where normally she’d hear Elvy’s hooves clomping down the hill and Iris saying “Morning, Anna” through bonds, there was radio silence.
 This bothered Anna, who was just as used to this routine as Iris was to granting it.
 A thought flashed through her head— *was Givly okay*?
-She got up, virtually pulling Ildren with her.
+She got up, virtually pulling Ilven with her.
 She could hear only static through the bonds with the Ten, which only increased her anxiety more.
 Her heart beating, she raced up to the spunky girl’s alcove on the second floor.
 Her bed Anna had made the night before— was still weirdly made?
 Something wasn’t right.
 It was only then that she noticed the note on Givly’s bed:

 > You thought you could protect our girl?
 > Meet us at the Illford Hotel.